 The Drillbotics website at www.Drillbotics.com includes official updates to the competition guidelines and schedule, as well as FAQs, photos, and previous entrants’ submittals and reports and numerous reference documents.
 Any updates to the guidelines posted on the Drillbotics website via FAQs or blog entries from the Committee are considered to be an official revision to these Guidelines.

 Questions should be directed to the competition email at competition@drillbotics.com.
-Please provide the reference number of the section of the guideless when you ask questions.
+Teams must provide the reference number of the section of the guideless when you ask questions.
 Questions and answers will be incorporated into the FAQs periodically.

 General Competition Guidelines